 In June 2008, we initiated the Infant Nutrition Program for children ages 6 months to 5 years old.
 This was a direct intervention project for when the cases of undernourished young children in a given community were severe.

 The program has since expanded, and by January 2022, a total of 1,673 children have been through our six-month Infant Nutrition Program.

 While the children are in the intervention program, their parents are taught about nutritious food and how to cook healthy meals for their children.

-We are now helping 200 infants in four different communities by providing a high-protein meal (supplemented with Nutrilite LittleBits micro-nutrients) at each visit that is cooked by the parents of the children enrolled, and a week’s supply of milk/formula, vitamins, and eggs for each child in the program.
+We are now helping 217 infants in six different communities by providing a high-protein meal at each visit that is cooked by the parents of the children enrolled, and a week’s supply of milk/formula, vitamins, and eggs for each child in the program.
 We track their weight gain and growth progress, measuring it against the World Health Organization’s standards for undernourishment.